-A recent preliminary study suggests that an antihistamine diet, where you avoid foods that contain high levels of histamine, may help reduce the severity on an individual level.
+A 2018 preliminary Korean study suggests that an antihistamine diet, where you avoid foods that contain high levels of histamine, may help reduce the severity on an individual level.

 Since this and other similar studies only involved a small group of participants, researchers aren’t ready to draw wide conclusions about the diet’s success rate.

 Even so, it may be worth talking with your doctor to see whether changing your diet is a good option.